FOREX-Dollar takes a break from this week's slide ahead of BoE, ECB meetings

 By Tom Westbrook

-SINGAPORE, Feb 3 (Reuters) - The dollar found a footing in Asia on Thursday, pausing the week's slide as a slump in tech and social media stocks soured appetite for riskier currencies, and as traders awaited central bank meetings in Britain and Europe.
+SINGAPORE, Feb 3 (Reuters) - The dollar found some footing on Thursday, pausing the week's slide as a slump in tech and social media stocks soured appetite for riskier currencies, and as traders awaited central bank meetings in Britain and Europe.

-The risk-sensitive Australian and New Zealand dollars fell slightly in morning trade.
-Sterling and the euro EUR=EBS did not extend recent gains, and the common currency was marginally weaker at $1.1297.
-The yen JPY=EBS held at 114.41 per dollar.
+The risk-sensitive Australian and New Zealand dollars fell slightly in the Asia session.
+Sterling slipped and the euro EUR=EBS was marginally weaker at $1.1297.
+The yen JPY=EBS dropped a fraction to 114.51 per dollar.

 Shares in Facebook owner Meta FB.O plunged more than 20% after the bell as earnings and the outlook fell short of expectations.

-Shares in Twitter TWTR.N and Spotify SPOT.N also fell and Nasdaq 100 futures NQc1 dropped 2%, dragging on demand for currencies like the Andipodeans, said Westpac analyst Imre Speizer in Christchurch.
+Shares in Twitter TWTR.N and Spotify SPOT.N also fell and Nasdaq 100 futures NQc1 dropped 2%, dragging on demand for currencies like the Antipodeans, said Westpac analyst Imre Speizer in Christchurch.

 Trade in Asia was lightened by a holiday in China.